avanco-tech/avan-faas/README.md

 ## Software Flow

-1. Now that the bitstream is loaded into the FPGA, you can write your userspace code inorder to run on the HOST CPU connected to your FPGA instance.
+1. Now that the bitstream is loaded into the FPGA, you can write your userspace code to be run on the host CPU connected to your FPGA instance.

 The [userspace examples](software/userspace_examples) directory has examples of software codes to be run on the cpu.
 The examples cover read/write to PL registers and DRAM, interrupt handling and file I/O.